Boca Chica, Chiriquí

-Its popularity as a prime fishing destination has attracted a number of developers to the Boca Chica area.
-As a result, a growing expat population has been established in recent years.
+Its popularity as a prime sport fishing destination has attracted a number of related businesses and developers to the Boca Chica area.
+As a result, a growing expat population has been established in recent years, with a recent increase due to the vastly improved road.

 It is also a popular anchorage for sailboat and Powerboat Cruisers.
 Its proximity to David and Pedregal make it a well protected provisioning anchorage with basic services.

-Served by a regional airport in Pedregal, and by several Bus lines.
+It is served by the international airport in David (DAV), and by several Bus lines.